jsomsanith-tlnd/talend-app/src/talend-app-entities/README.md

 ### Fetch

-Perform a fetch request and store it in the store, managing the request status.
+Perform a fetch request and put it in redux store, managing the request status.

 **Method**
 ```javascript